-- 6.199.
-If use of a facility for testing or maintenance can impair an I&C function, the interfaces should be subject to hardware interlocking to ensure that interaction with the test or maintenance system is not possible without deliberate manual intervention. - 6.200.
-The design should ensure that systems cannot unknowingly be left in a test or maintenance configuration. - 6.201.
-Removal from service of any single safety system component or division should not result in loss of the required minimum redundancy unless system operation with acceptable reliability can be adequately demonstrated.

-When a safety system, or part of a safety system, has to be taken out of service for testing, adequate provision shall be made for the clear indication of any protection system bypasses that are necessary for the duration of the testing or maintenance activities.
+- 6.198.
+If use of a facility for testing or maintenance can impair an I&C function, the interfaces should be subject to hardware interlocking to ensure that interaction with the test or maintenance system is not possible without deliberate manual intervention. - 6.199.
+The design should ensure that systems cannot unknowingly be left in a test or maintenance configuration. - 6.200.
+Removal from service of any single component of a safety system component or any redundant division should not result in loss of the required minimum redundancy, unless system operation with acceptable reliability can be adequately demonstrated. - 6.201.
+SSR 2/1 para.
+Paragraph 6.36 [1] states: - "When a safety system, or part of a safety system, has to be taken out of service for testing, adequate provision shall be made for the clear indication of any protection system bypasses that are necessary for the duration of the testing or maintenance activities."

-- 6.203.
-Inoperability or bypass of safety system components or divisions should be indicated in the control room. - 6.204.
-For items that are frequently bypassed or frequently rendered inoperable, these indications should be automatic. - 6.205.
-NS-G-2.6, Ref.
-[18] provides guidance for returning systems and equipment to service after testing and maintenance.
+6.202.
+Inoperability or bypass of components of a safety system components or of divisions should be indicated in the control room.

+6.203.
+For items that are frequently bypassed or frequently rendered inoperable, these indications should be automatic.

+6.204.
+NS G 2.6, Reference.
+[168] provides guidance for returning systems and equipment to service after testing and maintenance.